-According to the National Wetlands Inventory (NWI) mapping1, there are no wetlands in the project vicinity.
-The nearest NWI wetland is a freshwater pond (PUBFh) located approximately 0.13 miles away to the north of the project site.
+According to the National Wetlands Inventory (NWI) mapping, there are no designated wetlands located on the property.
+The nearest wetland is a Riverine located approximately 0.13 miles north of the property.

 3.6 Surface Waters and Flood Plains

 According to the most recently available GIS data there are no mapped regulated streams on the subject site and no portion of the subject site is located in the 100-year FEMA Flood Zone.